 - Decreasing function of the immune system

-Tips for Avoiding Burnout
+Tips for Coping With Burnout

 One lesson I learned when burnout reared its ugly head was the rule of quantity.
 By that, I mean, if you’re expected to take on a certain workload or tackle a ridiculous number of tasks in an hour, a day, or a week and it’s not truly feasible, it’s time to press pause or step back.